MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 MaxCut is a program I have been involved in developing for several years.
 The first version was written many years ago before I was introduced to any of the practices I've spoken about today.

-In the early days of MaxCut we noticed the same effects we had seen in QuoteMaster - as we added feature on feature, it was taking longer and longer to make changes and keep everything working together and we were losing confidence in the system.
+In the early days of MaxCut we noticed the same effects we had seen in QuoteMaster - as we added feature on feature, it was taking longer and longer to make changes and keep everything working together.

-One day I got email from a user asking for an really useful new feature to be added - at the time it I knew that part this would require us working on a part of code base that was very tricky and it was going to be several weeks if not a month or two to implement.
+One day I got email from a user asking for an really useful new feature to be added - at the time it I knew that this feature would require us working on a part of code base that was very tricky.
+It was going to be several weeks if not a month or two to implement.
 Since we didn't have that sort of time, I parked the feature request and put it in the "Nice Ideas but not going to happen" section.

-A year later I exposed to many of the practices I've spoken about today.
+A year later I was exposed to many of the practices I've spoken about today.
 In particular, two of the things that made a big impression on me were ci servers and test driven development.

+As we learn't these practices we started applying them to MaxCut.

-With time we started refactoring MaxCut and applying these practices on it.
-One Saturday morning I came across the feature request I had shelved a year or so earlier.
-I wondered to myself how long it would take to do it now.
-It just so happened I had some free time so I decided to try and implement it.
+One Saturday morning I once again came across the feature request I had shelved a year earlier.
+I wondered to myself, with the improvements we had done, how long would it take to implement the feature now.

+It just so happened I had some free time so I decided to try.

 As I started working on the feature I was surprised at how confident I was working in the refactored code.
 I was getting continual feedback from my tests and the techniques I had learn't from TDD made changing things really easy.
-By the end of the day I had completed the feature, had run a full set of tests over it and had an installation available to distribute.
+By the end of the day I had completed the feature, my ci server had run a full set of tests over it and I had an installation available to distribute.

-What once would have taken months now had been accomplished in hours.
+**What once would have taken weeks if not months now had been accomplished in hours**.

 To me, that is the power agile technical practices.
 They make us go faster with time, not slower.

 Thank you.